Detecting Brute Force Attack on GlobalProtect Portal Page

 Create a vulnerability profile.

-• Go Object > Security Profiles > Vulnerability Protection.
+• Go to Object > Security Profiles > Vulnerability Protection.

 • In that profile, search for the vulnerability ID 40017 in the search bar and check the enable box.